-- (a) All members of the Engagement Team for the Review Engagement; and - (b) All others within a Firm who can directly influence the outcome of the Review Engagement, including: - (i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the Engagement Partner in connection with the performance of the Review Engagement, including those at all successively senior levels above the Engagement Partner through to the individual who is the Firm's senior or managing partner (chief executive or equivalent); - (ii) Those who provide consultation regarding technical or industry specific issues, transactions or events for the engagement; and - (iii) Those who provide quality control for the engagement, including those who perform the Engagement Quality Control Review for the engagement; and - (c) All those within a Network Firm who can directly influence the outcome of the Review Engagement.
+Review Engagement An Assurance Engagement, conducted in accordance with Auditing and Assurance Standards on Review Engagements or equivalent, in which a Member in Public Practice expresses a conclusion on whether, on the basis of the procedures which do not provide all the evidence that would be required in an audit, anything has come to the Member's attention that causes the Member to believe that the Historical Financial Information is not prepared, in all material respects, in accordance with an applicable financial reporting framework.
+Review Team (a) All m and embers of the Engagement Team for the Review Engagement; (b) All others within a Firm who can directly influence the outcome of Review Engagement, including: (i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the Engagement Partner in connection with the performance of the Review Engagement, including those at all successively senior levels above the Engagement Partner through to the individual who is the Firm's senior or managing partner (chief executive or equivalent); (ii) Those who provide consultation regarding technical or industry specific issues, transactions or events for the engagement; and (iii) Those who provide quality control for the engagement, including those who perform the Engagement Quality Control Review for the engagement; and (c) nose within a Network Firm who can directly influence utcome of the Review Engagement.
+Safeguards takes s that s are actions, individually or in combination, that the Member effectively reduce threats to compliance with the fundamental o an Acceptable Level.
+This term is described in paragraph 120.10 A2.
+Senior Member in Business able acqu to exe isition, mbers in Business are Directors, Officers or senior employees ort significant influence over, and make decisions regarding, the deployment and control of the employing organisation's human, echnological, physical and intangible resources.
+This term is s described in paragraph 260.11 A1.
+Substantial harm This term is s described in paragraphs 260.5 A3 and 360.5 A3.
+Special Purpose Financial Statements Financial Statements prepared in accordance with a financial reporting framework designed to meet the financial information needs of specified users.